 After conducting an initial exploration to identify the most relevant, popular, and established tools in the market, we put them through their paces with hands-on testing to see their real strengths and weaknesses.
 In this case, we put 16 website builder products to the test across 398 areas of investigation.

-Based on years of market and user needs research, we've established a website builder testing methodology that scores each product in six core categories of investigation and 33 subcategories; this covers everything from customer feedback to design, ease of use, and more.
+Based on years of market and user needs research, we've established a website builder testing methodology that scores each product in six core categories of investigation and 33 subcategories.
+This covers everything from customer feedback to design, ease of use, and more.

 Our main testing categories for website builders are:

-- Website Features: the capabilities and functionalities offered by a website builder, e.g. blog functionality, SEO capability, and marketing capacity.
+- Website features: The capabilities and functionalities offered by a website builder, e.g. blog functionality, SEO capability, and marketing capacity.

-- Design Functionality: the aesthetic appeal and visual layout of a website created using a website builder.
+- Design functionality: The aesthetic appeal and visual layout of a website created using a website builder.
 It encompasses aspects such as page templates and customizable themes.

-- Customer Satisfaction: external customer opinion.
-This is the feedback and ratings given by customers who have used a particular website builder – the market position and reputation a website builder holds.
+- Customer satisfaction: External customer opinion.
+This is the feedback and ratings given by customers who have used a particular website builder — the market position and reputation a website builder holds.

-- User Experience: how user-friendly and intuitive a website builder is for people with varying levels of technical expertise.
+- User experience: How user-friendly and intuitive a website builder is for people with varying levels of technical expertise.

-- Value for Money: the balance between the cost of a website builder and the benefits it provides.
+- Value for money: The balance between the cost of a website builder and the benefits it provides.
 It considers factors such as pricing plans, subscription models, and available features.

-- Help and Support: the assistance and resources available to users when they encounter issues or need guidance while using a website builder.
+- Help and support: The assistance and resources available to users when they encounter issues or need guidance while using a website builder.

-When it comes to calculating a product's final score, not all testing areas are weighted evenly, as we know some aspects matter more to our readers than others, which are simply "nice to have."
+When it comes to calculating a product's final score, not all testing areas are weighted evenly, as we know some aspects matter more to our readers than others, which are simply “nice to have”.
 After hundreds of hours, our process is complete, and the results should ensure you can find the best solution for your needs.

 At Tech.co, we have a number of full-time in-house researchers, who re-run this testing process regularly, to ensure our results remain reflective of the present day.

-Our Verdict: Wix is the Best Website Builder
+Our Verdict: Wix Is the Best Website Builder

 If you’re after a reliable website builder, you can’t go wrong with Wix.
 It offers the best feature suite of any other product we’ve tested, is easy for newbies to get started on, and has quality low-cost and free versions.

-Squarespace is a better choice when it comes to ease of use, though, scoring the highest user score in our research.
+Squarespace is a better choice when it comes to ease of use, though, with our users praising its intuitive nature during testing.
 GoDaddy is another excellent choice for beginners, as it offers tools to get you site live in only 30 seconds.
-Finally, a good online store starts with Shopify, considered by many to be the best ecommerce website builder on the market.